Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A Generators-and-Relations description: Notation, statements and corollaries

 \subsection{Even degree equivariant cohomology}

-\begin{Notation}\labell{not:main} Let $S^1\acts M^4$ be a closed symplectic $4$-manifold equipped with a Hamiltonian circle action.
+\begin{Notation}[The Generators]\labell{not:gens} Let $S^1\acts (M^4,\omega)$ be a compact, connected, four-dimensional symplectic manifold equipped with a Hamiltonian circle action.
 Consider the associated extended decorated graph with respect to a generic compatible K\"ahler metric.
-Suppose that the extended decorated graph for $S^1\acts M^4$ consists of $k$ chains $C_1,\dots,C_k$ of edges between the maximum and minimum vertices.
-Note that $k \geq 2$, by our conventions in \ref{decorated1} If there are no fixed surfaces then the number of chains $k=2$.
+Suppose that the extended decorated graph consists of $k$ chains $C_1,\dots,C_k$ of edges between the maximum and minimum vertices.
+Note that $k \geq 2$, by our conventions in \ref{decorated1}.
+If there are no fixed surfaces then the number of chains $k=2$.
 For each chain $1 \leq i \leq k$, let $\ell_i$ be the number of edges in the chain $C_i$; we enumerate the edges on $C_i$ by their order in the chain, starting from the bottom.
 Denote by $m_{i,j}$ the label of the $(i,j)$ edge.
 Without loss of generality, we assume that if there is exactly one fat vertex then it is maximal.
-We assume that the chains are ordered such that $m_{1,1} \geq m_{2,1} \geq \cdots \geq m_{k,1}$.
+We also fix an ordering of the chains so that $m_{1,1} \geq m_{2,1} \geq \cdots \geq m_{k,1}$.